AmandaAkerele/Visions_Systems_OpenCV/README.md

+Subject: Request for Form T2200 for Home Office Expenses

-Hi Team,
+Dear Team,

-I am sending this email to kindly request for the Form T2200.
-I do apologize that this is coming after the March 15th.
-As I am new to filling tax I didn’t realize that this was a requirement.
+I hope this email finds you well.
+I am writing to request the Form T2200 for the purpose of claiming home office expenses.
+I sincerely apologize for the delay in sending this request after the March 15th deadline.
+Being new to tax filing, I was unaware of this requirement earlier.

-I Would appreciate if my request is granted to proceed with claiming the home office expenses.
+I would greatly appreciate it if my request could be accommodated to enable me to proceed with claiming the home office expenses.

+Thank you for your understanding and assistance.

+Warm regards,

+[Your Name]